Nazeeefa/FAIRly-simples/README.md

 # FAIRly Simples 🖥 🧩 🎮
-A collection of learning material, in a form of quizzes, videos, and games, that help to learn FAIR data principles and importance of data management.
+A collection of learning material, in a form of quizzes, videos, and games; that help to learn FAIR data principles and importance of data management tasks.

 Contribute by submitting [pull requests](https://github.com/Nazeeefa/FAIRly-simples/pulls), or posting suggestions as [issues](https://github.com/Nazeeefa/FAIRly-simples/issues).
 Thank you.